DavidRooney/DevToolShed/README.md

 * [Can I Use](http://caniuse.com/) - Find out what css works on what browsers. simply type a style (e.g. "text-decoration") or something like svg and view which browsers can and cannot use it.
 * [Elastic Slider](https://github.com/lmgonzalves/elastic-slider) - an attractive elastic slider made using css and js.
 * [Animated Letters](https://github.com/lmgonzalves/letters) - A JS library that will animate letters.
+* [BalloonCSS](http://kazzkiq.github.io/balloon.css/) - A tool tip pure css library. very easy to plug in and use.
+* [Gradient Editor](http://www.colorzilla.com/gradient-editor/) - Online tool, CSS gradient generator.
+* [TinyPNG](https://tinypng.com/) - Online tool to compress an image.
+* [URI Generator](http://dopiaza.org/tools/datauri/index.php) - Create a URL from an image or plain text.

 ## Online Tools
+* [Atom](https://atom.io/) - A web text editro made by github. very powerful and fast.
 * [LinqPad](https://www.linqpad.net/) - a tool that allows you to query a database using LINQ in its own environment.
 This is a great tool for learning how LINQ works.
 The free version is very powerful.
 * [Swagger](http://swagger.io/) - RESTful API documentation.
 Used to create attractive documentation for an API.
 An online editor can be used to create the documentation and it can be exported in many languages including c# so that it can be placed within a project.
 * [Plunker](http://plnkr.co/) - Free developer environment tool.
 Allows a user to create html and js files and run the quickly and easily using an online web tool.
 Allows a user to save code to a profile that links to github.
 Makes for a quick way of testing new things!
 * [Canva](https://www.canva.com/) - A free web tool for creating designs quickly that look good.
 [Features](https://www.canva.com/features/) and examples.
 Can be used to create websites, apps, leaflets, etc.
 * [CodePen](http://codepen.io/) - A free online developer tool Similar to Plunker.
 More aimed at front-end dev allowing only 1 html, css and js file to edit.
 A good tool for sharing snippets and testing code.
 A much more attractive tool than Plunker.
 Not as powerful in terms of a creating and testing a full product, but can work well with a variety of languages e.g. SLIM, SASS, CoffeScript as it has its own compilers.
 Community is also much more active.
+* [JSFiddle](https://jsfiddle.net/) - HTML, JS, CSS Online editor.
+A lot like codePen but without the community.
+A good way to quickly test out some javascript or css.
 * [Regexr](http://regexr.com/) - A Regular Expression online Editor.
 * [Regex101](https://regex101.com/) - A Regular Expression online Editor.
 * [GooglePageSpeed](https://developers.google.com/speed/pagespeed/insights/) - Test how a website performs.
 [A front-end that uses google pagespeed](https://testmysite.thinkwithgoogle.com/).
+* [DragDis](https://dragdis.com) - Store links, images, designs, web templates, pretty much anything, by dragging it into a folder straight in the browser.
+Simply click and drag and a folder panel appears.
+A chrome plugin is need so it only works with chrome.
+* [Muzli](https://muz.li/) - A chrome extension that aggregates the latest disgn based articles based on design websites. when opening a new tab is will show the feed.

 ## People
 * [Scott Hanselman](http://www.hanselman.com/) - A Microsoft developer, blogger and speaker.